leonov-av/vulristics/README.md

 1. report_ms_patch_tuesday.py - make html report for Microsoft Patch Tuesday CVEs
 2. report_ms_patch_tuesday_other.py - make html report for Microsoft CVEs not in Patch Tuesdays
 3. report_cve.py - make html report for any set of CVEs
-4. report_daily_exploits.py - make daily exploits report that I use for my news channel https://t.me/avleonovnews.
+4. report_daily_exploits.py - make daily exploits report that I use for my [Telegram Security news channel](https://t.me/avleonovnews)

 ## Where to read more?
 * My posts about Vulristics in [avleonov.com blog](https://avleonov.com/category/projects/vulristics/)
 * My videos about Vulristics (and vulnerabilities) in [AVLEONOV Media YouTube Channel](https://www.youtube.com/playlist?list=PL2Viq8X7eAaZVQsVG1lcFoEOUr2wRpoha)

-If you have good ideas please share them in the https://t.me/avleonovchat.
+If you have good ideas please share them in the [AVLEONOV Chat](https://t.me/avleonovchat).
 The help in coding will be also pretty much appreciated! 😉

 ## Some obvious warnings (!!)